Meet the Board

 Mr. Roger L. Kratochvil

 He continues to be an active member of the community, serving as president of the Mt.
-Olive Academic Foundation, vice president of the Macoupin County Housing Authority, and on the Advisory Committee for Lincoln Land Community College.
+Olive Academic Foundation, chairman of the Macoupin County Housing Authority, and on the Advisory Committee for Lincoln Land Community College.
 Mr. Kratochvil has written several columns for the Mt.
-Olive Herald, including "Why We Love and Respect Our Military Veterans and Their Stories" and "Baseball, People and Their Stories," which highlights his more than 20 years experience working with the St. Louis Cardinals
+Olive Herald, including "Why We Love and Respect Our Military Veterans and Their Stories" and "Baseball, People and Their Stories," which highlights his more than 20 years experience working with the St. Louis Cardinals.

 He received his bachelor of arts degree in education from EIU in 1960, his master's degree from Southern Illinois University in 1966, and his master of educational administration degree from the University of Illinois–Springfield in 1984.